 And don’t think the drink is going to be plain simple and casual.
 They often put it in a playful way and a bit tongue-in-cheek with what’s available on that day.
 You can see them on changing hand drawn clipboard menu, specials blackboard or classics on the shutter.

 In your miscellaneous glassware, there might be anything from childhood candy, odd sorbet, combinations of flavors and notably Socrates Syrup from the house.
-Always shines with curiosity of the barman ready to learn and adapt from their creations for a finer future experiments.
+Always shines with the curiosity of the barman ready to learn and adapt from their creations for future experiments.
 With opening days that may be difficult for many to be a frequent customer.
-Getting poisoned from drinks, sound and service at Sugar Ray is usually a nice experience
+Getting poisoned from drinks, sound, and service at Sugar Ray is usually a pleasant experience

 Direction: 126/21, 2/F, Baan Ekkamai, Ekkamai Soi 21, Sukhumvit Soi 63, Vadhana

 Opening Hours: Wednesday, Friday, Saturday 20:00 – 02:00